recombinant/hols-uk/README.rst

 Description
 ===========

+Tested with Python 3.5 only.

 This package uses data from https://www.gov.uk/bank-holidays for statutory UK Bank Holidays to determine if a given date is a Bank Holiday::

     from datetime import date
+    from hols_uk import Holidays

     today = datetime.date.today()
     holidays = Holidays()